 Maleeka joined SportsAble four years ago after struggling to find a sports club outside of school that was accessible and had experience with VIPs.
-Despite trying to get involved at her local leisure centre, Maleeka found their lack of specialist knowledge, and experience of dealing with visual impairment, meant she didn’t enjoy the sessions and felt rather deflated than inspired.
+Despite trying to get involved at her local leisure centre, Maleeka found their lack of specialist knowledge and experience of dealing with visual impairment meant she didn’t enjoy the sessions and left feeling deflated rather than inspired.

 When Maleeka spoke to Berkshire Vision about her dilemma, they suggested SportsAble in Maidenhead, Berkshire.
 As a multi-sports disability club, SportsAble offers a range of different activities for its members, including archery, Boccia, New Age Kurling, Kayaking, Wheelchair basketball and swimming.
 See the full activity schedule here .

-Today, Maleeka is a regular member of the Archery section and is joined on a weekly basis by her mum Fizz who also plays.
+Today, Maleeka is a regular member of the Archery section and is joined on a weekly basis by her mum Fizz who also participates.

 “I love SportsAble because they inspire me to play sports,” says Maleeka.
 “They showed me I can do it, and there are no reasons visually impaired people cannot take part in sporting activities.
 They really have helped me and taught me everything I know about archery.